mota494/42_Born2BeRoot/README.md

 ### Connect your VM to your physical machine through ssh

-first go to your Virtual Box select the current VM and go to settings->network->change the `Attached to` from `NAT` to `bridge adpater`
+first go to your Virtual Box select the current VM and go to settings ⇒ network ⇒ change the `Attached to` from `NAT` to `bridge adpater`

 after that you'll need to change some settings in your virtual machine `/etc/network/interfaces`